pnkskff/Headtop/README.md

      a.
 API is hosted at: https://www.heroku.com/

-  2. This is a CRUD App, set up as an API, that allows a User to:
+  2. This is a CRUD App that at its most basic, allows a User to:

      a.
 Create a List.